Choosing youth hockey sticks is uniquely challenging.

-The blade in the Surgeon RX3 hockey stick is pretty tough too – it features resin along the entire base to reduce wear and prolong life.
+The blade in the Surgeon RX3 youth hockey stick is pretty tough too – it features resin along the entire base to reduce wear and prolong life.
 Aside from that, the blade offers increased friction to maximize grip with the puck.

 Featuring a carbon fiber construction, Surgeon RX3 is rather light as well, which additionally contributes to this stick’s handling.

 The price of Surgeon RX3 is very attractive too.
-Combined with all of the above, this makes STX Surgeon RX3 the best youth ice hockey stick out there – especially for kids who have played hockey quite a bit already.
+Combined with all of the above, this makes the STX Surgeon RX3 the best youth ice hockey stick out there – especially for kids who have played hockey quite a bit already.

 - MULTI-PLY WOOD SHAFT: The high density...